 By seeking treatment for addiction and co-occurring behavioral and mental health disorders, you can work on successfully attaining the fulfilling and healthy, sober life you deserve.
+If you are seeking a dual diagnosis treatment center in Huntington Beach, HBRC is here to help.
+Contact our team and learn more about how we can provide support.

 Common Mental Health Issues and Addiction